 Today, ahead of the International Right to Know Day, Human Rights Watch (HRW) launched “They Destroyed Everything”: Mining and Human Rights in Malawi” in Lilongwe, Malawi, today with 60 stakeholders.
 The report "documents…Continue

 Added by Rachel Etter-Phoya on September 27, 2016 at 16:59 — No Comments

 UNDP seeks an international consultant for writing a guidance note on "Strengthening Human Rights and Rule of Law in Environmental Public Administration of the Mining Sector".
 See consultancy details (duties and responsibilities) and the application process here…Continue

 Added by Tiffany Challe on September 26, 2016 at 19:30 — No Comments

 In the absence of local content legislation in Cameroon, the present report sought to evaluate corporate social responsibility and the protection of the environment by mining companies in the East and Adamaou Regions of Cameroon.
-Here…Continue
+Here attached is the French version.

 Added by Ngalim Bernard Yongabi on September 26, 2016 at 18:34 — No Comments

 What are the factors that help or hinder the effectiveness of Supreme Audit Institutions in…